Configuring access control in Siren Investigate

 system.
 By default, it grants the following permissions:

-Read-only access to the Siren Investigate configuration in Advanced settings, saved searches and index patterns.
+Read-only access to the Siren Investigate configuration in Advanced settings, entity tables and index patterns.

 Permission to view all applications and UI elements.

 Usually, it is not required to create explicit UI rules for the Dashboard application, because access to specific dashboards can be restricted by using saved object rules.